cyanreg/avtransport/draft-qproto-spec.md

 The `init_data` MUST be the codec's so-called `uncompressed header`.
 For information on its syntax, consult the specifications, section `5.9.2.
 Uncompressed header syntax`.

 The `packet_data` MUST contain raw, separated `OBU`s.

+### ASS encapsulation

+ASS is a popular subtitle format with great presentation capabilities.
+Although it was not designed to be streamed or packetized, doing so is possible with the following specifications.
+These match to how Matroska handles [ASS encapsulation](https://matroska.org/technical/subtitles.html#ssaass-subtitles).

+ASS contains 3 important sections:
+ - Script information, in `[Script Info]`
+ - Styles, in `[V4 Styles]`
+ - Events, in `[Events]`
+ - All other sections MUST be stripped.

+First, all data MUST be converted to UTF-8.</br>

+The `init_data` field MUST contain the `[Script Info]` and `[V4 Styles]` sections as a string, unmodified.

+Events listed in ASS files MUST be modified in the following way:
+ - Start and end timestamps, stored in the `Marked` field, MUST be mapped to the \
+   packet's `pts`, `dts` and `duration` fields, and MUST be ommitted from the data.
+ - All other fields MUST be stored in the `packet_data` field as a string, in the \
+   followin order: `ReadOrder, Layer, Style, Name, MarginL, MarginR, MarginV, Effect, Text`.
+ - Comments MAY be left as-is after all the fields.

+The `ReadOrder` field is a monotonically incrementing field to identify the correct order in which to reconstruct the original ASS file.

+Multiple packets with the same `pts` and `dts` ARE permitted.

 ### Raw audio encapsulation